 This feature cannot be underestimated, since it’s what makes users feel like a huge amount of work has already been done for them.
 It’s also what makes the article shareable and what gets people to talk about it.

-In the screenshot below you can see an example of a piece of content that meets the 4 criteria exposed above.
 It’s responding to a ongoing need in a very comprehensive way and the results were impressive.

 Strategy #4: Build Free Tools

 We’re entering original content territory now.
 This is a very valuable strategy even if you don’t feel programming is your best strength.
 That’s because a lot of people tend to think of tools as complex pieces of software, which require a lot of time investment, both in creating them and in maintenance work.
 And that can definitely be the case with some tools.
 But those are not the only tools that are successful.

 People will use tools for all sorts of tasks, even apparently simple ones, if it saves them some time or makes the task more appealing.

 You need to look no further than the app market to understand that the concept of functionality is being stretched in all directions.
 Apps with a very narrow function are successful because they perform that function very well, sometimes even in the face of apps with more functions (which might be viewed as bulky).